GustavoFri/GustavoFri.github.io/_pages/quiz.md

    >It first amazes me because it's a simple example that satisfies strong Markov property but not a Feller process.
 (Actually, Feller property is a stronger property     than merely strong Markov) If you are interested in this question, you can search for a process called Blackwell process.

 Q7: What's the dual space of *R^∞* equipped with box topology?
    >Can you recall the definition of dual space?
+You can think it algebracally rather than analysisly.(hint: search for concepts: inductive limit and projective limit)